 Place-based needs assessment dashboards (PBNAs) are focused on a place, and the needs of the population in that place.
 They are created for Integrated Neighbourhood Team areas (INTs) and local authority geographies.
 In addition to information about health and care, they include information on housing, education and poverty, as they can affect people's health and wellbeing: they are wider determinants of health.
 Most of the information is taken from public data, but information is also included from Children and Young People's Services, Adult and Community Services and Health datasets.

-In Suffolk, we are producing PBNAs for Integrated Neighbourhood Team (INT) areas.
-INT members include local councils (Suffolk district and borough councils as well as services from Suffolk County Council) and the NHS (including GPs, community healthcare, the Clinical Commissioning Groups).
+INT members include local councils (Suffolk district and borough councils as well as services from Suffolk County Council), the NHS (including GPs, community healthcare, members of the Integrated Care Board) and local organisations.
 PBNAs give INT members evidence about the communities they serve, and the needs of those communities.
-This informs decision-making and service-planning.
+This informs decision-making and service planning.

 The place-based needs assessment dashboards replace the previous written reports which were originally published in 2020.
 The dashboards are interactive and are automatically updated with the latest data available.
 High-level written summaries, based on the latest data used in the dashboards, will be published later this year.